 The most common payment methods include Paypal and Facebook Pay, though I am flexible.
 If you have another preferred payment method, let me know.

 As an indie author myself, I know how overwhelming it can be to get quotes for these services and realize they don’t fit into your budget, so I offer a payment plan for those who can’t afford to pay a lump sum.

 Once my service is complete, I will send you a quality questionnaire.
 This allows you to provide feedback on my service, whether or not you enjoyed it, and tell me what I can do better in the future.
-The questionnaire also asks your permission for me to feature your book on my Clients’ Books page and my Résumé, and asks if you’d like to give me a testimonial to show future potential clients what you thought of my work.
+The questionnaire also asks your permission for me to feature your book on my Clients’ Books page and asks if you’d like to give me a testimonial to show future potential clients what you thought of my work.
 If you’d rather not be listed on the site, you can always say no.